qzc438/OntologyAPI/README.md

 # OntologyAPI
-Jersey+Jena+Tomcat, all the APIs is unber the link: Your IP Address:8080/api
+Jersey+Jena+Tomcat, all the APIs are under the link: Your IP Address:8080/api
 Link to: https://github.com/qzc438/MobileDLSearch
 ## Key APIs
 ### Filter